Cazalys Stadium: Rugby league

 In 2001, the stadium hosted two National Rugby League matches, both involving the North Queensland Cowboys.
 Crowds of 13,000 and 6,113 attended the matches.

 Australian rules football

 Cazalys Stadium hosts Australian rules football matches during the winter.
 AFL Cairns is headquartered at Cazalys Stadium; the league's Manunda Hawks plays its home matches at the stadium, and all AFL Cairns finals are played at the stadium.

+18th, September 2004, Port Douglas Crocs and North Cairns Tigers contested the Grand Final, which was marred by violence, starting at the end of the national anthem, and continued during the game, with further violence in the stands.
+Although North Cairns won the game, they were stripped of the premiership 3 months later.